Aged Sheet Metal

 Maintenance

-For aged sheet metal, aged brass sheet, aged copper sheet or aged zinc sheet.
-For cleaning and maintenance, only use a soft cotton or soft-edged microfiber cloth, check out our article Preserve Patina on Metal.
+For aged sheet metal, including aged brass, copper, or zinc, use a soft cotton or soft-edged microfibre cloth.
+Check out our article Preserve Patina on Metal.
 Dampen with warm water or neutral products that you would typically use to clean varnished surfaces.
 Do not use abrasive cloths, kitchen cleaning products, solvents, or strong detergents.
 Dry the surface thoroughly if there is standing water.
 Renaissance Wax or Beeswax polish can be used to reseal unlacquered patina finishes.
 We can supply these waxes if required.

 More about Metal Sheets